minhtc/react-recontex/README.md

 );
 ```

-3. Connect component to get data and call action anywhere you want
+3. Get data from store and call action anywhere you want

 ```js
 import React from "react";